thompsonsed/pycoalescence/docs/README_pycoalescence.rst

       desired.

--  :func:`apply_speciation() <pycoalescence.coalescence_tree.CoalescenceTree.apply_speciation>` performs the analysis.
+-  :func:`apply() <pycoalescence.coalescence_tree.CoalescenceTree.apply>` performs the analysis and writes to the output file.
 This can be extremely RAM and time-intensive for simulations of a large number of individuals.
 The calculations will be stored in extra tables within the same SQL file as originally specified.

 The procedure for applying additional speciation rates to an existing database is